cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ---

-> ## Extra challenge - recreate Ntupples
+> ## Extra - recreate ntuples
 >
-> If you are looking for an extra exercise, you can try to apply the same thing that you did, changing some variables you saw.
+> If you are looking go far than this workshop, you can try to recreate those ntuples we used here.
 Try to get results from a J/ψ decaying in dimuons ntuple @7 TeV.
+The code used to create them can be [found here](https://github.com/sandrofonseca/TagAndProbe).
 >
 > Concerning the datasets used to produce these extra exercises, you can find them in these links below:
 >